 Earth Fault Relay (EFR)

-Works with current transformers to detect earth fault current.
+- Works with current transformers (CTs).

 Restricted Earth Fault (REF) Protection

-Provides sensitive protection for internal earth faults.
+- Provides highly sensitive internal earth fault protection.

 Directional Earth Fault Protection

-Detects direction of fault current.
+- Detects the direction of earth fault current.

 5. Main Components